gravitational/careers/challenges/systems-intern/challenge.md

 Start with a brief doc that covers the edge cases and design approach.
 At Teleport, we prefer Markdown for
 [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).

-Be sure to cover the following in your design:

-* CLI user experience: a couple examples of what it may look like to invoke a command.
-This allows us an opportunity to envision how we will run the program.
-* Level 3+: Streaming approach, TLS setup (version, cipher suites, etc.)
-* Level 4+: Process execution lifecycle (how will you start and stop jobs, add them to cgroups, etc.)

 Open a pull request with your design and share a link with the reviewers via Slack.
 After the doc is approved, implement interfaces and an example program